fanluo12/LC/1D-DynamicProgramming/README.md

 ## 300. Longest Increasing Subsequence
 Reversely for loop, for each index, for loop from current position to end, once meet larger, update larger position with index number + 1 and update to result for largest value

+## 343. Integer Break
+Use arraylist to update result.
+Initialize 0 and 1 indices as 0 and 1.
+The idea is loopting through from 2 to number, for each number, take 4 as example, we want to know product of (1, 3) larger or product of (2, 2) larger.
+So for each number, we search from 1 and number - 1 with left and right pointer.
+Each time we update max product of max(left, dp.get(left) * max(right, dp.get(right)) where dp.get(left or right) indicates this numbers largest product.
+We can use this product or this number whatever larger